BDC Hamburger Icon

 Benefits of accepting mobile payments via iPhone

-• Taking payments with your iPhone speeds checkout lines: Long lines discourage customers and can impact sales adversely.
+• Taking payments with your iPhone speeds checkout lines: Long lines discourage customers and can negatively impact sales.
 Retailers with payment-enabled iPhones can process sales quickly, allowing multiple associates to check out customers.
 For example, Apple Store associates can check out customers anywhere on the sales floor.

-• Taking payments with your iPhone improves flexibility: An iPhone credit card reader and app give you the flexibility to try different sales platforms.
+• Taking payments with your iPhone improves flexibility: An iPhone credit card reader and app allow you to try different sales platforms.
 For example, if you have an Etsy shop selling handmade goods, you could also participate in art shows.
 Clothing retailers could try setting up a pop-up shop and restaurants could delve into the food truck or event space.

 • Taking payments with your iPhone boosts closing ratios: Accepting payments while you’re with a customer is invaluable for closing the sale.
 There are no delays to impede the sale’s progress and your customer can enjoy their purchases immediately.